mlarios7512/Custom-Pomodoro/README.md

 <br>

-Ideally, these features would be implemented in the future:
+## Future features
+* Likely
+    * Choice of black, gray, or white text for the timer page.
     * Quick selection of previously used timers (for each type of timer).
-* Choice of black, gray, or white text for the timer page.
+* Considered
+    * Selection of local audio file (for use as sound on timer expiration).
+    * Auto-start timer sessions (after pressing "start" button once).
+    * Color options for navigation bar.

 <br>

 ## Contributions
-Public contributions are not currently accepeted (as I've yet to come up with a clear workflow that would allow for that).
+Public contributions are not currently accepted (as I've yet to come up with a clear workflow that would allow for that).
 This may change in the future.